spirit-code/spirit/docs/UI-Qt.md

 In order to perform a geodesic nudged elastic band (GNEB) calculation, you need to first create a chain of spin systems, in this context called "images".
+You can set the chain length directly in the field nex to the start/stop button.

-You can do this by pressing `ctrl+c` to "copy" the current image and then `ctrl+rightarrow` multiple times to insert the copy into the chain until the desired number of images is reached.
+You can also manipulate the chain by copying the current image using `ctrl+c` (on mac replace `ctrl` with `cmd`) and then `ctrl+rightarrow`/`ctrl+leftarrow` to insert the copy into the chain and `ctrl+v` to overwrite the current image.
+See the help menu for all keybindings.

 The GUI will show the length of the chain:

 ![GUI controls](https://imgur.com/y3VhqBj.png "GUI controls")